ivytin/rtools/README.md

 - some routers' crawling methods are very *strange*

 When you need **add a crawler/dnsset plugin**, just extends the base class(base_crawler.py/base_setter.py).
 And rewrite the get_info/dns_set function.
-For crawler plugin, you need modify type_recognition.py module, add regular expression for new router type
+For each new crawler plugin, you need modify type_recognition.py module, add regular expression for new router type to register the plugin.